Have you seen a Tamsi or Olive-backed Sunbird?

-Tamsi is a small skittish bird that has a very distinct long, thin beak which it uses to sip nectar from flowers.
+Tamsi is a small skittish bird that has a very distinct long, thin beak that it uses to sip nectar from flowers.
 Its back is a uniform olive color while its body is yellow.
 The male Olive-backed Sunbird has a beautiful metallic purple throat which differentiates it from the female.
 They can be seen fluttering around flowering plants such as heliconias and gumamela, calling “swit-swit-swit.” (ebonph)

 In some parts of the Philippines, Olive-Backed Sunbird is called Pipit-Puso and Tseweet.
 In Malaysia, this bird is called “kelicap”.

 The Olive-Backed Sunbird is a species of sunbird common across China, the Philippines, Malaysia, and Australia.(philippinebirdblog)

 It is commonly seen in the Metro Manila area, In Baguio City, and other parts of the country.

 Tamsi is a small songbird with a long thin bill and feeds mostly on nectar, and insects when feeding their young.
 It also loves the juicy fruit of the mulberry tree and calls out with low whistles while perched on twigs.
 Sunbirds belong to the Old World passerine birds which are small birds, at most 11 -12 cm long.

 The males have a diagnostic blue throat and breast, a feature missing in the females.

 They have high-pitched chirps, chatters cheep, cheep, wheet.

-The most successful member of its family, now found common in densely populated areas, often visiting potted plants, ornamental flowers.
+The most successful member of its family, now found common in densely populated areas, often visiting potted plants, and ornamental flowers.